Central limit theorems for $U$-statistics of Poisson point processes: Central limit theorems for -statistics

-In this section, we derive a central limit theorem for U-statistics of Poisson point processes.
-In particular, we are interested in the Wasserstein distance of a normalized U-statistic and a standard Gaussian random variable.
+In this section, we derive a central limit theorem for $U$-statistics of Poisson point processes.
+In particular, we are interested in the Wasserstein distance of a normalized $U$-statistic and a standard Gaussian random variable.
 Recall that the Wasserstein distance $d_W(Y,Z)$ of two random variables $Y$ and $Z$ is given by

-where $Lip(1)$ is the set of all functions $h:\R\to\R$ with a Lipschitz-constant less or equal than one.
-It is important to note that convergence in the Wasserstein distance implies convergence in distributions.
-In particular, it is known (see \cite{ChenShao2005} for example) that for a Gaussian random variable $N$ we have
+where $\operatorname{Lip}(1)$ is the set of all functions $h\dvtx \R\to\R$ with a Lipschitz-constant less than or equal to one.
+It is important to note that convergence in the Wasserstein distance implies convergence in distribution.
+In particular, it is known (see \cite{ChenShao2005}, e.g.) that for a Gaussian random variable $N$ we have

-for all $t$.
-Hence, we can prove central limit theorems by showing convergence to a Gaussian random variable in the Wasserstein distance.
+for all $t\in\R$.
+Hence, we can prove central limit theorems by showing convergence to a Gaussian random variable in the Wasserstein distance.\vadjust{\goodbreak}